Estonia in the Eurovision Song Contest 2009: At Eurovision

 The two semi-finals and the final were broadcast in Estonia on ETV with commentary by Marko Reikop and Olav Osolin.
-The Estonian spokesperson, who announced the Estonian votes during the final, was Laura Põldvere who had previously represented Estonia in the Eurovision Song Contest in 2005 as part of the group Suntribe.
+ERR appointed Laura, who represented Estonia in 2005 as part of the group Suntribe, as its spokesperson to announce the Estonian votes during the final.

 Semi-final

 Urban Symphony took part in technical rehearsals on 6 and 10 May, followed by dress rehearsals on 13 and 14 May.
 The Estonian performance featured the members of Urban Symphony performing on stage which displayed black colours with turquoise outlines and images of a night sky and star constellation appearing on the LED screens.
 The lead singer of Urban Symphony, Sandra Nurmsalu, was in a dress with violet spangles.
 The performance also featured smoke effects and the use of a wind machine.
 The members of Urban Symphony were joined by two backing vocalists: Marilin Kongo and Mirjam Mesak.

 At the end of the show, Estonia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 This marked the first time that Estonia qualified to the final of the Eurovision Song Contest from a semi-final since the introduction of semi-finals in 2004.
 It was later revealed that Estonia placed 3rd in the semi-final, receiving a total of 115 points.